Diarrhea in Dogs

 If your pup has mild diarrhea with no other symptoms you may want to give your dog some time to recover by having them fast for 12-24 hours.

 You can also try having them switch to a bland diet for 24-48 hours.
-Plain-cooked brown rice with chicken or canned pumpkin (not pumpkin pie filling) are both good options that may help to stop diarrhea in dogs.
+Plain-cooked brown rice with chicken or canned pumpkin (not pumpkin pie filling) is both good options that may help to stop diarrhea in dogs.
 Once their bowel movements return to normal you can slowly reintroduce their regular food.

 Other things that might help to soothe your dog's upset stomach include natural yogurt, probiotics, peeled boiled potatoes, cottage cheese, or a cooked egg with no oil added.

 Chronic diarrhea in dogs can happen when your pup has a sensitive stomach.
-If your dog experiencing frequent diarrhea with no other underlying causes, your vet may be able to recommend medication or a specialized diet to help.
+If your dog experiences frequent diarrhea with no other underlying causes, your vet may be able to recommend medication or a specialized diet to help.

 When it comes to your dog's health, it is always better to err on the side of caution and speak with your vet to determine the best treatment plan for your dog's diarrhea.